LambdaCraft/carpet-extra/README.md

 Use along side base fabric-carpet mod for the same minecraft version.

-Due to how autoCraftingTable feature is implemented, if you are using other mods that require you to use fabric-api (carpet doesn't need it, btw), and you run carpet-extra on a server, the clients must run the same mod configuration as well.
-If you are only using carpet-style mods, you can connect to the servers with whatever vanilla compatible client you are using.

 # Carpet Extra features
 ## accurateBlockPlacement
 Client can provide alternative block placement